-12 The Polish Agency for Enterprise Development (PARP) offers innovation vouchers to a business with headquarters in Poland multiple times.
+&lt;sup>12 The Polish Agency for Enterprise Development (PARP) offers innovation vouchers to a business with headquarters in Poland multiple times.
 There is no limitation either with regard to the number of applications an enterprise can submit per round (four rounds per year in 2018) or the number of applications an enterprise can submit per year.
 The only limitations that apply are the de minimis rule and the prohibition of double financing.

-9 88 545 EUR according to the Currency Converter of the European Central Bank (as of 2 March 2018) 10 9838 EUR according to the Currency Converter of the European Central Bank (as of 12 March 2018)
+&lt;sup>10 9838 EUR according to the Currency Converter of the European Central Bank (as of 12 March 2018)

-^{11 4919} EUR according to the Currency Converter of the European Central Bank (as of 12 March 2018)
+&lt;sup>11 4919 EUR according to the Currency Converter of the European Central Bank (as of 12 March 2018)